openhab/openhab-addons/addons/io/org.openhab.io.neeo/README.md

 4. The 'trash' icon will disconnect from the related Brain.
 This will allow you to remove a stale (no longer used) Brain or remove the Brain to be rediscovered again (which may fix a communication issue with the brain).

-Please note the transport will properly handle IP address changes.
+Please note the integration will properly handle IP address changes.
-If the brain is assigned a new IP address, the transport will reconnect to the new IP address change when it receives the notification.
+If the brain is assigned a new IP address, the integration will reconnect to the new IP address change when it receives the notification.
 You can force the issue immediately by doing an "Add Brain" with the new IP address.

 ### Things Tab